 1. Old Quebec (UNESCO district)

 Down the Cote d'Abraham (gentle descent), through Place D'Youville, into the Vieux-Quebec walled district.
 The most photographed neighborhood in Canada.
 Chateau Frontenac, Place Royale, Petit-Champlain street.
+This is the exact 15-min walk from our condo to rent near Old Quebec.

 2. Old Port + Musee de la Civilisation